Cxpher/Era/admin_oracle/admin_oracle.rst

 Before we take a manual snapshot of our database, let's write a new table into our *Alias*\ _Oracle_Prod database.

-Write New Table Into Database .............................
+Write new table into database .............................

 |